Planche Lean Tutorial – The Best Planche Progression Exercise

 Conclusion — Planche Lean, Planche Hold, Goals?

 The Planche Lean is a relatively easy version of the Planche while still exercising all the muscles involved in the full Planche Hold.
-It is an essential step for most, unless your name is Clark Kent and you were born on planet Krypton, to work your way up to the Planche.
+It is an essential step for most to work their way up to the Planche, unless your name is Clark Kent, and you were born on planet Krypton.
 It is a fun exercise too and already looks quite formidable to the beholder.
-When the hold is maintained long enough, it can provide you with a challenging, full-body exercise too.
+When the hold is maintained long enough, it can provide you with a challenging, full-body exercise, too.
 There are also ways to work up to this point, with the Pseudo Planche Hold.
 Once you’ve started to add seconds to your holds, you’ll start seeing dramatic improvement.

-Yet, there is still a way to go before you can graduate to the full Planche Hold.
-The way there will still be long and arduous, but 100% worth it in the end.
-The Planche Lean is a stepping stone one shouldn’t miss and one you’ll probably revisit regularly past the point where you’re doing full Planches.
+Yet, there is still a way to go before you can master the Planche.
+The journey there will still be long and arduous, but 100% worth it in the end.
+The Planche Lean is a steppingstone you shouldn’t miss and one you’ll probably revisit regularly past the point where you’re doing full Planches.
 On your way, keep in mind that form goes above all else.
-Practice proper form to avoid injury and supercompensation.
+Practice proper form to avoid injury.
 Take your time, and, if you’re truly determined, make use of a dedicated Planche program like that of The Movement Athlete.

 Leave a Reply